BjornRodin/newtotech/README.md

 - Icons in the footer are clickable and when users hover over them it is clearly shown that they can interract with those icons by clicking them.
 #### As a administrator I want to aid in teaching about programming
 - We dedicate one entire page for programming.
-- In the programming section we help users to find informationa about programming.
+- In the programming section we help users to find information about programming.
 #### As a administrator I want to make sign up forms as quickly as possible for the user to fill
 - We have kept the forms as simple as we can by not making users have to fill huge amount of information.
 #### As a administrator I want to provide the sense of a close community even if the meetups is on digital platforms